lightlike/Tiled-Gif-Export/README.md

 A `config.ini` gets generated automatically.

-If you do not have Tiled or ImageMagick in $PATH, you need to change the paths in that config.
-Frame time is set to 100 ms by default.
-You can update this accordingly.
+Here are all the values:
+- `tmxrasterizer`: path to the Tiled `tmxrasterizer.exe` (you will probably need to edit this)
+- `magick`: path to the ImageMagick `maghick.exe` or `convert.exe` (should be in PATH if selected during install)
+- `frametime`: time between animation frames in ms (default: 100ms).
 The value has to be cleanly devisible by 10 to work the way I wrote it.
+- `tempdir`: name of the temporary directory to create the frames in (should not need to be changed but does not really matter)

 ## Basic Commands used